mcastling/mcastling.github.io/NUItutorials/hello-world.md

 window.Touch += OnWindowTouched;
 ~~~

 Position text in centre of application window.
-Note the Text label will be at least the
+Note: the text label will be at least the
 width of the screen if the text label size is not specified.
-The ParentOrigin defines a point within the
+The ParentOrigin defines a point
-parent views's area.
+within the parent views's area.

 ~~~{.cs}
 text.ParentOrigin = ParentOrigin.CenterLeft;
 ~~~

-Align text horizontally to the center of the available area.
+Align text horizontally to the center of the available area:

 ~~~{.cs}
 text.HorizontalAlignment = HorizontalAlignment.Center;
 ~~~

-Set text label background color to illustrate label width.
+Set text label background color to illustrate label width:

 ~~~{.cs}
 text.BackgroundColor = Color.Red;